 Where are we now?

-In May, 2014 with more than 74 product liability lawsuits filed in the federal court system against Testosterone drug makers, the Courts were considering the formation of an MDL, a type of “class action” lawsuit in which a group of people have been injured by the same parties, under similar facts.
+In May 2014, with more than 74 product liability lawsuits filed in the federal court system against Testosterone drug makers, the Courts were considering the formation of an MDL, a type of “class action” lawsuit in which a group of people has been injured by the same parties, under similar facts.
 Fast forward six months and another 149 lawsuits later, not only has the MDL been formed, but Plaintiffs can now file a new lawsuit directly into the testosterone MDL.
 This direct filing is designed to eliminate potential delays that are often associated with transferring cases from other District Courts.

-There have been two whopping verdicts against AbbVie Inc.’s AndroGel have totaled nearly $300 million.
+There have been two whopping verdicts against AbbVie Inc.’s AndroGel that have totaled nearly $300 million.

 Who is involved in these cases?

 Defendants include Abbvie and Abbott Laboratories, makers of AndroGel, which is by far the most popular TRT — or “Low T” — product on the market.
 Others include: